Vitsyebsk gate: Partisan control and defense

 The corridor opened into poorly-accessible territory, where several partisan units were based who later controlled a 1600 km2 territory (the Surazh partisan area) with 16-17 Soviet village-level, representative local governments and one (Vitebsk) Soviet region-level representative government re-established with a telephone line to the army and government by the USSR.
 The Soviet political and military command did not recognize the gate's initial possibilities, since significant contact with local partisan units was not established until March 1942.
-Aiming for the inclusion of the partisan movement in overall strategy and for disruption of the German rear in the event of an anticipated 1942 German offensive, a resolution was made (supposedly in March 1942) to create logistical and personnel support for the partisan movement and coordinate its activities.
+Aiming for the inclusion of the partisan movement in the overall strategy and for the disruption of the German rear in the event of an anticipated 1942 German offensive, a resolution was made (supposedly in March 1942) to create logistical and personnel support for the partisan movement and coordinate its activities.
 The Northwestern Operational Group was created by the Belarusian Communist Party on 20 March 1942, liaising with the Kalinin Front HQs and the 3rd and 4th Soviet Strike Armies.
 A partisan headquarters was created under Panteleimon Ponomarenko on 30 May, with a territorial headquarters (under Pyotr Kalinin) created in September 1942.
 Stalin was unaware of the gate's existence until summer 1942; M. F. Shmyrev reported that he told Stalin about it at a Kremlin meeting with partisan leaders.